software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 This feature is actively developed and many new additions will land in future Protostar releases.
 :::

-Protostar tests can take parameters which makes such tests to be run in a _fuzzing mode_.
+Protostar tests can take parameters, which makes such tests to be run in a _fuzzing mode_.
 In this mode, Protostar treats the test case parameters as a specification of the test case, in the form of properties which it should satisfy, and tests that these properties hold in numerous randomly generated input data.